-Alex Penny: Peterborough United in talks to sign Nuneaton Town defender
+Alex Penny: Peterborough United sign Nuneaton Town defender

 - From the section Football

-Peterborough United are in talks to sign Nuneaton Town defender Alex Penny, according to Posh manager Grant McCann.
+League One side Peterborough United have signed Nuneaton Town defender Alex Penny for an undisclosed fee on a three-year contract.

-The 20-year-old former Hull City youth player has been on trial with the League One side and played in Tuesday's pre-season friendly game with Ipswich.
+The 20-year-old former Hull City youth player had been on trial with the League One side and played in Tuesday's pre-season friendly game with Ipswich.

-"We're going speak to Alex on Wednesday and see where all are, Nuneaton and us, and take it from there," McCann told BBC Radio Cambridgeshire.
+Penny's fee is a record received for National League North side Nuneaton.

-Penny would become Posh's eighth signing of the summer if he joins.
+"When I heard that Peterborough wanted me to sign, it was an easy decision to make," Penny told the club website.